cloudentity/ce-samples-consent-apps/consent-app-nodejs/README.md

 });
 ```

-Finally, we notify ACP of the acceptance or rejection of the requested scope.
-The response from ACP will include a body with `redirect_to` field.
-We then redirect the user to the provided redirect URI which sends the user agent back to ACP.
+Finally, we notify Cloudentity authorization platform of the acceptance or rejection of the requested scope.
+The response from Cloudentity authorization platform will include a body with `redirect_to` field.
+We then redirect the user to the provided redirect URI which sends the user agent back to Cloudentity authorization platform.
 ```
 const handleConsent = async (res, consent, data) => {
+  let CLOUDENTITY_CONSENT_API = getConsentURL(consent);

   const options = {
-    url: origin + '/api/system/' + tenant_id + '/scope-grants/' + appState.id + '/' + consent,
+    url: CLOUDENTITY_CONSENT_API,
     method: "POST",
     headers: {
       'Content-Type': 'application/x-www-form-urlencoded',